Last updated on 2026-01-21

 Program overview

 The Bachelor of Interior Design (Honours) degree program is designed to prepare students for a professional career in the design of the built environment.
 The curriculum emphasizes critical thinking and applied research, integrating professional and general studies.
 Students will explore ecological, economic, and social aspects of interior design, focusing on creating healthy living and working environments.
-The program includes a strong experiential component, featuring design studio experiences and engagement with the professional design community.
+The program includes a strong experiential component, with design studio experiences and engagement with the professional design community.
 In the fourth year, students can specialize in an area of interest and complete an applied research paper and community-based project.
 Additionally, students earn a Building Biology Advocate (BBA) Certification upon completing the required construction courses.

 Program structure